 Bachelor of Science in Nursing (B.S.N.)
+Courses

 B230 Developmental Issues and Health (4 cr.)

-P: Introduction to Psychology; Recommended:

-Cultural Diversity cluster course.
+(Traditional) P: Introduction to Psychology: Recommended: Cultural Diversity cluster course.
 (Required on IUPUI campus.)
 This course focuses on the theoretical perspectives of growth and development, family theories and family adaptation at different stages, and usual patterns of aging.
-Students will make assessments of individuals in various stages of life to identify developmental issues of interest to nursing, and the impact of these issues on health phenomena.
+Students will make assessments of individuals in various stages of life to identify developmental issues of interest to nursing and the impact of these issues on health phenomena.

 B231 Communication for Health-Care Professionals (3 cr.)
-Students in this course will focus on basic communication skills essential for working with health-care professionals and clients of various ages.
+(Traditional) Students in this course will focus on basic communication skills essential for working with health-care professionals and clients of various ages.
 Content includes interpersonal communications and group dynamics.
-Students will practice communication skills with individuals, within groups, and through electronic media.
+Students will practice communication skills with individuals, within groups, and through electronic

 B232 Introduction to the Discipline of Nursing: Theory, Practice, Research (3 cr.)
-This course focuses on core theoretical concepts of nursing practice: health, wellness, illness, wholism, caring, environment, self-care, uniqueness of persons, interpersonal relationships, and decision making.
+(Traditional and Accelerated) This course focuses on core theoretical concepts of nursing practice: health, wellness, illness, holism, caring, environment, selfcare, uniqueness of persons, interpersonal relationships, and decision making.
 Through integrating theory, research, and practice, this course helps the student understand nursing's unique contributions to meeting societal needs.

 B233 Health and Wellness (4 cr.)
-P/C: Physiology, Microbiology, or Anatomy.
-This course focuses on the use of concepts from nursing, nutrition, pharmacology, and biopsychosocial sciences to critically examine the determinates of health, wellness, and illness across the life span.
+(Traditional and Accelerated) P/C: Physiology, Microbiology, or Anatomy.
+This course focuses on the use of concepts from nursing, nutrition, pharmacology, and biopsychosocial sciences to critically examine the determinants of health, wellness, and illness across the life span.
 Environmental, sociocultural, and economic factors that influence health-care practices are emphasized.
 Theories of health, wellness, and illness are related to health-promotion, disease-prevention, and illness-prevention nursing interventions.

 B244 Comprehensive Health Assessment (2 cr.)
-P: B230, B231, B232, B233; P/C: Anatomy, physiology, or microbiology; C: B245.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All third- semester nursing courses; P/C: Anatomy, Physiology, or Microbiology; C: B245.
 This course focuses on helping students acquire skills to conduct a comprehensive health assessment, including the physical, psychological, social, functional, and environmental aspects of health.
 The process of data collection, interpretation, documentation, and dissemination of assessment data will be addressed.

 B245 Comprehensive Health Assessment: Practicum (2 cr.)
-P: All 3rd semester courses; C: B244.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All third-semester courses; C: B244.
 Students will have the opportunity to use techniques of interview, observation, percussion, palpation, inspection, and auscultation in assessing clients across the life span in simulated and actual environments.

 B248 Science and Technology of Nursing (2 cr.)
-P: B230, B231, B232, B233; P/C: Physiology, Anatomy, Microbiology; C: B249.
+(Traditional and Accelerated) P: All third-semester nursing courses; P/C: Physiology, Anatomy, Microbiology; C: B249.
 This course focuses on the fundamentals of nursing from a theoretical research base.
 It provides an opportunity for basic-care nursing skills development.
 Students will be challenged to use critical thinking and problem solving in developing the ability to apply an integrated nursing therapeutics approach for clients experiencing health alterations across the life span.

 B249 Science and Technology of Nursing: Practicum (2 cr.)
-P: All 3rd semester courses; C: B248.
+(Traditional and Accelerated) P: All third-semester nursing courses; C: B248.
 Students will have the opportunity to demonstrate fundamental nursing skills in the application of nursing care for clients across the life span.